WNRP

-WNRP begins each weekday with the local radio shows, "The Pensacola's Morning News with Andrew McKay" and "The Pensacola Expert Pane", or PEP Talk, and ends the workday with another local show, "Pensacola Right Now."
-There are local talk shows in late mornings and during afternoon drive time.
-The rest of the weekday schedule includes nationally syndicated shows from "Markley, Van Camp and Robbins", "The Guy Benson Show", "Dave Ramsey, Brian Kilmeade, Lars Larson and "First Light."
-The station features news every half-hour from Fox News Radio along with local news from a local news team and simulcast news from WEAR-TV.

-On weekends, WNRP features shows on money, health, religion, farming, gardening, guns and home repair.
-Weekend hosts include Gary Sullivan, Joe Pags, Eric Metaxas, Hugh Hewitt and Doug Stephan.
-The station also carries live sports including Florida State University football.
+WNRP is relayed over two low-power FM translators: W222BR (92.3 FM) and W237BE (95.3 FM), both in Pensacola.

 History

 1580 AM

 WNRP is the "expanded band" successor to a station that transferred from the original AM band.

-The original station signed on December 12, 1949 as WATM, licensed to the Southland Broadcasting Company in Atmore, Alabama, and broadcasting with 250 watts of power on 1580 kHz.
+The original station signed on December 12, 1949, as WATM, licensed to the Southland Broadcasting Company in Atmore, Alabama, and broadcasting with 250 watts of power on 1580 kHz.
 Southland was owned by local broadcaster Tom Miniard and his wife Ernestine.
-In 1956 it moved to 1590 kHz, and increased power to 1,000 watts.
+In 1956, it moved to 1590 kHz, and increased power to 1,000 watts.

 In 1959, the station upgraded to a 5,000-watts.
 This frequency, signal power, and ownership would be maintained unchanged for another two decades.

 WATM was sold in the early 1980s, and changed its call letters to WSKR on May 5, 1986.
 The "Kicker" changed its call sign again on December 7, 1987, this time to WIZD, and began simulcasting its FM sister station.
 Months later, the station was sold to a religious group, the Maranatha Ministries Foundation, who changed the call letters to WGYJ, said to stand for "We Give You Jesus", on March 2, 1988.